Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A lumbar disk replacement is a type of back surgery.
-It involves replacing a worn or degenerated disk in the lower part of your spine with an artificial replacement made of medical-grade metal or a combination of medical-grade metal and medical-grade plastic.
+A lumbar disk replacement is a type of back or spine surgery.
+Your spine is made up of bones called vertebrae that are stacked on top of each other.
+Disks between the vertebrae work like cushions to allow the vertebrae to rotate and move without rubbing against each other.
+The lumbar vertebrae and disks are at the bottom of your spine.
+Lumbar disk replacement involves replacing a worn or degenerated disk in the lower part of your spine with an artificial replacement made of metal or a combination of metal and plastic.

-Lumbar disk replacement is a relatively new procedure to relieve back pain.
-It gained FDA approval in 2004.
-It is generally seen as an alternative to the more common spinal fusion surgery that joins two vertebrae together.
-Lumbar disk replacement is a major surgery that requires general anesthesia and a 2-day to 4-day hospital stay.
+Lumbar disk replacement is a relatively new procedure to relieve low back pain.
+It’s generally seen as an alternative to the more common spinal fusion surgery that permanently joins two vertebrae together.
+Lumbar disk replacement is a major surgery that requires general anesthesia and a hospital stay.

-Not everyone with back pain is a good candidate for a lumbar disk replacement surgery.
-Your doctor will perform a number of tests to determine if it’s the right procedure for you.
+The main reason you would need a lumbar disk replacement is to treat low back pain.
+Still, not everyone with low back pain is a good candidate for a lumbar disk replacement surgery.
+Your doctor will need to do some tests to determine if it’s the right procedure for you.

 Like all surgeries, lumbar disk replacement poses some risks.
-Because it is a highly invasive surgery, the risks may even be greater than for some other procedures.
 A disk replacement requires greater access to the spine than standard lumber fusion surgery.
 This also makes it a riskier procedure.